 3MC was designed to adopt your Mac’s system-wide date format settings.
 I’ve personally tested it with a fair number of languages and settings, but it’s possible you’ll use a combination which doesn’t look quite right; let me know and I’ll try to fix it.
 (3MC’s menus and dialogs are all in US English, however.)

-3MC 2 uses Sindre Sorhus’s very nice KeyboardShortcuts package for Swift.
-This provides the code to choose and handle global Mac keyboard shortcuts.
-It’s easy to use, well-documented, and available under the MIT license.
+- Since V2, I’ve been using Sindre Sorhus’s KeyboardShortcuts package to choose and handle global Mac keyboard shortcuts.
+It’s easy to use, pure Swift, well-documented, and free software under the MIT license.

 - Version 3, April 5, 2023, introduced switchable calendar views, revamped the Settings screen, added new themes, sizes, and more, switched the default calendar font, raised the minimum OS to Ventura, and changed its startup to integrate with Ventura’s updated Login Items in System Settings.

 - Version 2.1.1, Oct 27, 2022, was an update to adapt to some changes in macOS Ventura (while retaining older OS support).
 Unfortunately, a small number of users ran into a major bug in this version, so I later withdrew it from sale.

 - Version 2.1, Mar 3, 2022, was an incremental improvement, with updates to date views, scrolling, and settings.